-The Company has ten industrial properties.
-Five of the properties are stabilized and produce net rental income ("NRI") and five of the properties are in development.
+The Company has 13 industrial properties of which 9 of the properties are stabilized and produce net rental income ("NRI") and 4 of the properties are in transition or in development.

-In Q1, the Company had 100% collections and has made arrangements with one tenant, previously in arrears, on a payment plan for past due rents.
+In Q2, the Company had 100% collections and has made arrangements with one tenant, previously in arrears, on a payment plan for past due rents.